hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 The API differentiates between batch (bounded) and stream (unbounded) sources and this is reflected in the naming: there is a `BatchStage` and a `StreamStage`, each offering the operations appropriate to its kind.
-Depending on source, your pipeline will end up starting with a batch or streaming stage.
+Depending on the data source, your pipeline will end up starting with a batch or streaming stage.
 It's possible to convert a batch stage by adding timestamps to it, but not the other way around.

 In this section we'll mostly use batch stages, for simplicity, but the API of operations common to both kinds is identical.
 Jet internally